 North Area – November to February – Usually cold and misty.
 Jacket, probably scarf and maybe an umbrella.
 March to June, starts to warm up nicely and pleasant time.
 July / September – hot and humid, with chance of cyclone.
 October -generally pleasant.

 Central Area – November to February – Usually cool, heavy showers, higher sea swells – good for sightseeing and golf, less so for beach activity – brrr !
 March starts to warm up and generally hot and sunny April to September, most popular time for the beach.
-Late August to October can start to see more humidity, and occasional cyclones.
+Late August to October can start to see more humidity and occasional cyclones.